Estimate Crop Factors With RED Cameras

 The relative size difference between two sensors is typically expressed as a “crop factor.”
 A higher crop factor means a given lens will appear as if it were a longer focal length, and at the same subject magnification, that lens will also have more depth of field.
 Default textual output is a crop factor and equivalent focal length, but this can also be changed to physical sensor dimensions and pixels.

-The crop factor of a RED MYSTERIUM-X® sensor is similar to the familiar Super 35 mm film format (with motion) and APS-H digital sensor (with stills).
+The crop factor of a RED HELIUM® sensor is similar to the RED DRAGON® sensor at 6K FF.
 Then, as the resolution is decreased from the maximum setting, the crop factor increases.
-At 2K resolution, the MYSTERIUM-X® crop factor approaches Super 16 mm film.
+At 4.5K resolution, the DRAGON crop factor approaches Super 35 mm Film (3-perf).

 "Equivalent Focal Length" refers to the equivalent focal length that would mimic the angle of view of the current resolution setting if it were used on the chosen reference sensor.